fast-reflexes/better-react-mathjax/README.md

-Also, due to [how TypeScript handles excess properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#excess-property-checks), if a configuration is given in a variable (as opposed to in a literal) where any property matches a property of the required type, the remining props will be silently ignored.
+Also, due to [how TypeScript handles excess properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#excess-property-checks), if a configuration is given in a variable (as opposed to in a literal) where any property matches a property of the required type, the remaining props will be silently ignored.
 Since MathJax versions share a few configuration properties, it is therefore also possible that a MathJax 3 configuration may be given to a `MathJaxContext` using MathJax 2 without compiler errors.
 This can however be avoided by always using literals in which case excess properties are handled differently.